Auvergne Station

-Auvergne Station often just referred to as Auvergne is a pastoral lease that operates as a cattle station in the Northern Territory of Australia.
+Auvergne Station, often just referred to as Auvergne, is a pastoral lease that operates as a cattle station in the Northern Territory of Australia.

 Location

 It is located about 50 km west of Timber Creek and 137 km east of Kununurra, in the Northern Territory but close to the border of Western Australia.
 Auvergne shares a boundary with Bullo River Station to the north, Newry to the west and the Winan Aboriginal Land Trust to the south.
 The Victoria Highway and the Auvegne Stock Route both bisect the property from east to west.

 Description

 Occupying an area of 4142 km2 of which about half is forested country, a quarter of which is open plains well covered in mitchell and flinders grasses.
 The last quarter is made up of red loam river country and coastal flood plains.
 The property is capable of carrying 32,000 head of stock and annually turns off 10,000 head to markets in Asia via the port of Wyndham in Western Australia.
-The property is currently owned by the CAIT.
+The property is currently operated by Clean Agriculture and International Tourism.